aws-samples/cfn101-workshop/workshop/content/50-launching-ec2/300-lab-08-user-data.md

 This lab introduces the concept of `UserData`.
 In this lab you will deploy an Apache Web server with a simple PHP application.

 First, you will bootstrap existing EC2 instance to install web server and content.
-Next, you will create an EC2 _Security Group_ and allow access on port 80 to the instance.
+Then you will create an EC2 _Security Group_ and allow access on port 80 to the instance.
 Finally, you will view the content served by the web server.

-The following diagram provides high-level overview of the architecture you will implement.
+The following diagram provides a high-level overview of the architecture you will implement.

 ![](/50-launching-ec2/userdata.png)